Bubble Butt

 "Bubble Butt" is a song by American electronic dance music trio Major Lazer featuring American singer-songwriter Bruno Mars and American rappers Tyga and Mystic from the trio's second studio album, Free the Universe (2013).
 It was written by Major Lazer members Diplo and Switch alongside the featured artists.
 The production was handled by Major Lazer and Valentino Khan.
 The remix was released as the album's fourth single on May 24, 2013, for digital download and appears on the album's extended version.
 The remix version also features verses from American rapper 2 Chainz.
 Musically, it is an electronic dance, hip hop, and dancehall track with lyrics implying that girls twerk and show off their giant buttocks.

 "Bubble Butt" received mixed reviews from most critics.
 Some complimented its engaging sound and high energy, while others criticized its lyrical content and repetitious nature.
-"Bubble Butt" found some commercial success.
-It was Major Lazer's first commercial single to enter the Billboard Hot 100, peaking at number 56 while reaching number eight on the Dance Club Songs chart.
-It has topped the charts in Lebanon and South Korea, and has been certified gold by the Recording Industry Association of America (RIAA).
+"Bubble Butt" was Major Lazer's first commercial single to enter the Billboard Hot 100, peaking at number 56 and reached number eight on the Dance Club Songs chart.
+It has topped the charts in Lebanon and South Korea, and was certified gold by the Recording Industry Association of America (RIAA).

-Eric Wareheim of comedy team Tim & Eric directed the song's music video.
+Eric Wareheim directed the song's music video.
 It depicts three young women in an apartment listening to seapunk music and taking pictures on their phones when a flying giant lands next to their apartment and inflates their buttocks.
 The girls start to dance with their new butts after the walls of the apartment fall off and reveal a dancefloor.
 Major Lazer played the song several times in their shows and in music festivals; they performed with 2 Chainz at Coachella, at Rock Werchter in 2013, and at the Roskilde Festival in 2014.
 The song was included in Major Lazer Essentials (2018), their first greatest hits compilation.
+The song is featured on the movie The Other Woman (2014).

 Background and production

 In an interview with Rolling Stone, Diplo explained "Bubble Butt" first began taking shape while he and Bruno Mars were working on material for No Doubt's last album.
 The producer "put a beat on" and Mars decided to rap.
 In another interview with Billboard, Ron Perry, President of Songs Publishing, explained that he wanted Diplo to sign with his company, and in order for this to happen, Diplo had requested that Perry get a "couple rappers" on the track.
 Perry enlisted 2 Chainz and Tyga on the recording in a matter of weeks.
 The original version was leaked on April 11, 2013.

 "Bubble Butt" was initially written by Thomas Pentz, David Taylor, Mars, Michael Stevenson and Mystic.
 Production was handled by Major Lazer and Valentino Khan, while Chris Carmouche was in charge of mixing.
 Tyga recorded his verses at Chalice Recording Studios in Los Angeles, California.
 Dan Gerbarg and Howie Weinberg mastered the song at Howie Weinberg Mastering in Los Angeles.
-Unlike the original, the single version features verses written and performed by 2 Chainz.
+The single version features verses written and performed by 2 Chainz.